 Toledo to Consuegra by Bus

 Samar buses depart throughout the day from the Toledo bus station and take around 1.5 hours to get to Consuegra.
 It is easiest to book this bus in person at the bus station.
-This kind of local bus service can be discontinued at short notice.
 Check at the bus station to be sure the route is still running; the Samar website does not show this route, so you must check with the bus station in Toledo.

 Toledo to Consuegra by Car